Gaṇikā: Early Indian art

-The statue itself, even though found in 1917 in Didarganj, India is still being investigated on her identity.
-Her name was only given because of the "typical" traits she gave off.
-Yaksi being a name for a fertility figure, as the statue fits the characteristics of having large breasts, curved hips and a thin waist.

-Although in terms of figure such as its thin waist and large breasts, it fits the category of being a Yakshi, but the most important accessory which may deviate her from being a Yakshi is her hand fan.
-Her hand fan, which Srinivasan and other art historians, Frederick Asher and Walter Spink suggested that is a key accessory for courtesans.
+Although the statue was found in 1917 in Didarganj, India, the subject's identity is still being investigated.
+The statue's name was given only because her "typical" traits—Yakshi being a name for a fertility figure—as the statue has the characteristic large breasts, curved hips, and a thin waist.
+Although the statue matches in terms of figure, the most important accessory that may deviate her from being a Yakshi is her hand fan.
+Srinivasan and art historians Frederick Asher and Walter Spink suggest that her hand fan is a key accessory for courtesans.

-The hand fan, which is also quite a common accessory for courtesans in other cultures.
-For example, the Japanese "Courtesan with Fan and Koto" by Chōbunsai Eishi 鳥文斎栄之.
-Another example would be the Chinese "Courtesans with fan and flute" possibly by Zhang gui, found in 1916 to 1919.
-Despite their vast difference in time periods, it shows how courtesans and fans go hand-in-hand.
-Especially since gaṇikās who attended the king, had duties in fanning him, so having a hand fan would be natural for a courtesan to have.
-There is also many other attributes which this statute has pointing her to be a Gaṇikā.
+The hand fan is a quite common accessory for courtesans in other cultures.
+For example, the 18th-century Japanese hanging scroll painting "Courtesan with Fan and Koto" (late 18th century) by Chōbunsai Eishi (鳥文斎栄之), or the Chinese painting "Courtesans with fan and flute" (17th–18th century) possibly by Zhang Gui.
+Despite a vast difference in time period, this shows how courtesans and fans go hand-in-hand.
+Furthermore, since fanning the king was a duty of gaṇikā attendants, a hand fan would be natural accessory for a courtesan.

+Other attributes also suggest that the statue represents a gaṇikā:

 The presence of the fly whisk, the reason for the slight bow, the general stylistic similarity with other pieces produced by royal ateliers in Pataliputra, the size of the figure, perhaps even the small tiara on the head, to say nothing of her exceptional beauty, all these become signposts designating the gaṇikā.

 — Doris Meth Srinivasan, historian of Indological studies.

-As much as Srinivasan argues the statue is possibly an early art form of the Gaṇikās, it would open a can of worms into questioning the identity other early Indian sculptures or art of female figures.
-It is already difficult for scholars to deduce the identity of one figure, imagine having to reexamine other figures, that would not only be tedious but also time-consuming because no one really knows the difference nor can ascertain the differences because in Ancient India, the culture was so pervasive in society that they mirrored each other, and the boundaries were so blurred, you can never really tell who is who unless they wore a nametag.